Anti-whaling: Direct action: Spain

 Industria Ballenera SA (IBSA) was Spain's only remaining whaling company which had operated with government support and without the restrictions of international regulations as Spain was not a member of the IWC.
 However, as a result of the Sierra scandal and increasing pressure from the US, Japan officially banned the import of whale meat from non-IWC members on July 5, 1979.
 Predictably, Spain joined the IWC at the start of its next annual meeting and continued to ship whale meat to Japan.

-In December 1979, two explosions were heard in the port of Corbubión (Galicia, Spain) but the whaling ships there were not damaged.
+In December 1979, two explosions were heard in the port of Corcubión (Galicia, Spain) but the whaling ships there were not damaged.
 Then on April 27, 1980, the whalers Ibsa I and Ibsa II were sunk in the port of Marin by unknown saboteurs hired by the Sea Shepherd Conservation Society with limpet mines in a manner similar to the sinking of the Sierra.

 Later on June 17, 1980, Greenpeace activists aboard the Rainbow Warrior confronted the whaling ship, Ibsa III, again deploying zodiacs to maneuver between the whalers and the whales.
 After a few hours of interference, warships from the Spanish Navy arrived to pursue and eventually board the Greenpeace ship.
 The activist crew was formally arrested and the Rainbow Warrior confiscated despite claims that the incident took place in international waters.

 Charged in a military court, the captain of the Rainbow Warrior, Jonathan Castle, refused to pay the $142,000 fine (1,200,000 pesetas) and the ship was held in the military harbor O Ferrol.
 Spanish authorities disabled the activist vessel by removing the thrust block from its engine.
 However, for five months Greenpeace members kept the ship otherwise seaworthy while a secret effort was made to find a new thrust block.
 A replacement part was found, smuggled into Spain, and walked past the Spanish guards by Greenpeace members laughing and acting as if returning from a bout of drinking.
 Finally, on November 8 the Rainbow Warrior escaped under cover of darkness during a changing of the guard.
 The Spanish Navy was unable (or unwilling) to find and recapture the activists who were given a heroes' welcome in Jersey on November 11 by cheering crowds.
 Later, on November 15, the ship finally arrived to Amsterdam, her base.

 In 1981, the Spanish Socialist Workers Party sponsored a motion long supported by organized environmental lobbying to compel Spain's IWC delegates to vote for a moratorium and immediate halt to whaling.
 The motion passed on December 16 of the same year with an overwhelming majority.